Unboxed-Software/solana-course/content/interest-bearing-token.md

 }
 ```

-Now run `npm run start`.
+Now run `esrun src/index.ts`.
 This is expected to fail and log out `✅ - We expected this to fail because the owner is incorrect.`

 **Mint tokens and read interest rate**